rlzh/notes-vault/General Notes/Statistics.md

 - The measurable space
 # Latent Variable
 - A variable that cannot be directly observed but is instead estimated from other observed variables
+# Expected value
+- The expected value is a generalization of the weighted average
+- Informally, it is the mean of the possible values a [[#Random Variable]] can take, weighted by the probability of those outcomes
+- For *discrete* random variable (with finite number of outcomes), the expected value is a weight sum of all possible outcomes
+- For *continuous* random variables (with a continuum of possible outcomes), the expected value is defined by *integration*
 # Marginal Probability
 - Probability of an event irrespective of other random variables
 - Denoted as $P(A)$
 # Joint Probability
 - Probability of two or more simultaneous events
 - Denoted as $P(A\cap B)$ or $P(A \; \text{and} \; B)$
 # Conditional Probability
 - Probability of one (or more) events given the occurrence of another event
 - Denoted as $P(A|B)$